griffithlab/genviz.org/_posts/0002-02-01-introductionToR.md

 myList[c(1,3)]
 ```

 It is important to address attributes in our discussion of data structures.
 All objects can contain attributes, which hold metadata regarding the object.
 An example of an attribute for vectors are names.
-We can give names to each element within a vector with the [names()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/names) function, labeling each element of the list with a corresponding name in addition to its index.
+We can give names to each element within a vector with the [names()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/names) function, labeling each element of the vector with a corresponding name in addition to its index.
 Another type of data structure is a factor, which we will use extensively in ggplot2 to define the order of categorical variables.
 Factors hold metadata (attributes) regarding the order and the expected values.
 A factor can be specifically defined with the function [factor()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/factor).
 The expected values and order attributes of a factor are specified with the "levels" param.

 ```R
 # create a named vector